Richard Clement Moody: Feud with Governor Douglas

 Throughout his tenure in British Columbia, Moody feuded with Sir James Douglas Governor of Vancouver Island, whose jurisdiction overlapped with his own.
-Moody's offices of Chief Commissioner and Lieutenant-Governor were of "higher prestige [and] lesser authority" than that of Douglas, despite Moody's superior social position in the judgement of the Royal Engineers and of the British Government which had selected Moody to "out manoeuvre the old Hudson's Bay Factor [Governor Douglas]".
-Sir Thomas Frederick Elliot (1808–1880) described Governor Douglas as "like any other fraud", whereas Moody had been selected by Lord Lytton for his qualities of the archetypal 'English gentleman and British Officer', and because his family was 'eminently respectable': he was the son of Colonel Thomas Moody and Martha Clement who were socially superior members of the planter class of the West Indies, including Demerara and The Guianas, in which Douglas's father and brothers owned less land and from which Douglas's 'a half-breed' mother originated.
+Moody's offices of chief commissioner and lieutenant governor were of "higher prestige [and] lesser authority" than that of Douglas despite Moody's superior social position in the judgement of the settlers.
+Lord Lytton had selected Moody to "out manoeuvre the old Hudson's Bay Factor [Governor Douglas]".
+Sir Thomas Frederick Elliot (1808–1880) described Governor Douglas as "like any other fraud", whereas Moody had been selected by Lord Lytton for his qualities of the archetypal 'English gentleman and British Officer', and because his family was 'eminently respectable': he was the son of Colonel Thomas Moody, CRE WI, ADC, Kt. and of Martha Clement (1784–1868) who was a socially superior member of the planter class of the West Indies, including Demerara and The Guianas, in which Douglas's father and brothers owned less land and from which Douglas's 'a half-breed' mother originated.
 Governor Douglas's ethnicity was 'an affront to Victorian society'.

-Mary Moody, who was a member of the Hawks industrial dynasty and of the Boyd merchant banking family, wrote, on 4 August 1859, "it is not pleasant to serve under a Hudson's Bay Factor", and that the "Governor and Richard can never get on".
-John Robson, who was the editor of the British Columbian, wanted Richard Clement Moody's office to include that of Governor of British Columbia, to make Douglas obsolete.
-In letter to the Colonial Office of 27 December 1858, Richard Clement Moody states that he has "entirely disarmed [Douglas] of all jealousy".
+Mary Susannah Moody, who was a member of the Hawks industrialist dynasty and of the armigerous Boyd merchant banking family, wrote, on 4 August 1859, "it is not pleasant to serve under a Hudson's Bay Factor", and that the "Governor and Richard can never get on".
+John Robson, who was the editor of the British Columbian and future Premier of British Columbia, wanted Moody's office to include that of Governor of British Columbia, to make Douglas obsolete.
+In letter to the Colonial Office of 27 December 1858, Moody stated that he had "entirely disarmed [Douglas] of all jealousy".
 Douglas repeatedly insulted the Royal Engineers by attempting to assume their command and refusing to acknowledge their contribution to the nascent colony.

-Margaret A. Ormsby, the author of the Dictionary of Canadian Biography entry for Moody (2002), untypically censures Moody for the abortive development of the New Westminster.
-Most historians rather commend Moody's contribution and exonerate Moody from culpability for the abortive development of New Westminster, especially with regard to the perpetual insufficiency of funds and of the personally motivated opposition by Douglas that continually delayed the development of British Columbia.
+Margaret A. Ormsby, the author of the Dictionary of Canadian Biography entry for Moody (2002), unsupportedly censures Moody for the abortive development of the New Westminster.
+Most historians commend Moody's contribution and exonerate Moody from responsibility the abortive development of New Westminster, because of Governor James Douglas's indifference to the development of the mainland colony, in preference for the increase of the power of his Hudson's Bay Company associates.
 Robert Burnaby observed that Douglas proceeded with "muddling [Moody's] work and doubling his expenditure" and with employing administrators to "work a crooked policy against Moody" to "retard British Columbia and build up... the stronghold of Hudson's Bay interests" and their own "landed stake".
-Therefore, Robert Edgar Cail, Don W. Thomson, Ishiguro, and Scott commended Moody for his contribution, and Scott accused Ormsby of being "adamant in her dislike of Colonel Moody" despite the majority of evidence, and almost all other biographies of Moody, including that by the Institution of Civil Engineers, and that by the Royal Engineers, and that by the British Columbia Historical Association, commend Moody's achievements in British Columbia.
+Therefore, Robert Edgar Cail, Don W. Thomson, Laura Ishiguro, and Laura Elaine Scott commended Moody for his contribution, and Scott accused Ormsby of being "adamant in her dislike of Colonel Moody" despite the majority of evidence, and almost all other biographies of Moody, including that by the Institution of Civil Engineers, and that by the Royal Engineers, and that by the British Columbia Historical Association, commend Moody's achievements in British Columbia.